uchicago-cs/plrg/src/index.md

 | 2017-3-03 | —                                                                                                                                                                                      | —      |
 | 2017-3-10 | —                                                                                                                                                                                      | –      |
 | 2017-3-17 | [Retrofitting Linear Types (In submission)](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/haskell-linear-submitted.pdf)                                          | Joe    |

-To suggest a paper, [open an issue](https://github.com/uchicago-cs/plrg/issues?q=is%3Aissue) on the Github page.
-We'll close the issue when we schedule the paper.

-## Past Terms

 ### Fall 2016